lnxpy/CyClone/README.md

 Licensed from [MIT](https://opensource.org/licenses/MIT).

 ## Fork
-Fork is free for everyone :)
+Fork and feed for free :)